-- ${\odot}~$ A single IPv4 or IPv6 address. - A CIDR network block. - o A fully qualified domain name that will be resolved via DNS when the ruleset is loaded. - The name of the external network interface.
-Any IP addresses assigned to the interface will be substituted into the rule at load time.

-- The name of the external network interface in parentheses ( ).
+- A single IPv4 or IPv6 address. - $\circ$ A CIDR network block. - A fully qualified domain name that will be resolved via DNS when the ruleset is loaded. - The name of the external network interface.
+Any IP addresses assigned to the interface will be substituted into the rule at load time. - The name of the external network interface in parentheses ( ).
 This tells PF to update the rule if the IP address(es) on the named interface changes.
-This is highly useful when the external interface gets its IP address via DHCP or dial-up as the ruleset doesn't have to be reloaded each time the address changes. - The name of a network interface followed by the :network keyword.
-The resulting CIDR network (e.g. 192.168.0.0/24) will be substituted into the rule when the ruleset is loaded. - $\circ$ A set of addresses using a list.
+This is highly useful when the external interface gets its IP address via DHCP or dial-up as the ruleset doesn't have to be reloaded each time the address changes. - ${\odot}~$ The name of a network interface followed by either one of these modifiers: - :network substitutes the CIDR network block (e.g., 192.168.0.0/24) - :peer substitutes the peer's IP address on a point-to-point link In addition, the :0 modifier can be appended to either an interface name or to any of the above modifiers to indicate that PF should not include aliased IP addresses in the substitution.
+These modifiers can also be used when the interface is contained in parentheses.
+Example: fxp0:network:0 - A set of addresses using a list.